jotasenator/online-store-challenge/README.md

 ### `first json-server requires at least version 12 of Node, please upgrade`
 ### `npm install -g json-server`
-second install json-server globally
+second install json-server globally download the db.json file to your pc go to folder where it lays open the console in this adress then
 ### `json-server --watch db.json --port 3001`
 Loads db.json and start server.\
 Open (http://localhost:3001/item) to view server data in the browser.